-- Liverpool has had minimal active participation in the tourism sector for more than 20 years. - Liverpool will be starting from scratch to build its profile in the market and build the infrastructure, facilities, and services for a strong visitor economy.
-Resources are needed to support the sector and encourage and facilitate growth. - There is a very low level of awareness amongst the local and regional community and the tourism trade providers about the assets, attractions and activities available in Liverpool.
-Businesses do not appear to recognise that they are in the tourism sector, or that Liverpool has anything to offer visitors.
-Until this changes, businesses will be unlikely to look at becoming involved in marketing and promotional activities. - There is a limited Liverpool network for businesses, where most businesses work individually rather than as a collective region.
-There is also competition between LGAs rather than the recognition of working together. - There is limited product development, marketing and promotions for the visitor economy by Council and local businesses. - Tourism Australia highlights that only one third of Australian tourism operators have online booking and payment facilities, whilst 80% of Australians are online and utilise it as a core travel agent.
-Liverpool currently has limited online presence in the tourism sector. - Within the Western Sydney region, Parramatta, Blacktown, Penrith and Macarthur have well established visitor economies and Fairfield and Bankstown LGAs are known for their eat streets. - Penrith, Camden, Campbelltown, Blacktown and Parramatta already have in place the information and promotional materials, and the infrastructure and resources needed to attract and service the thousands of visitors that will be arriving and departing via Western Sydney Airport. - Perception that Liverpool is down market, has limited experiences and social problems and is not safe.
-Perception is changing and Liverpool is increasingly featured in the media for its growth potential. - Aging infrastructure and poor presentation in some areas. - Perception from locals that there are limited offerings in Liverpool the local community needs to become advocates for the region.
+- Council commenced having a more active role in Tourism in 2017 after more than 20 years of limited involvement. - Liverpool will need to build a tourism brand and profile to continue to develop the infrastructure, facilities, and services for a strong visitor economy.
+Resources are needed to encourage and support the sector and facilitate growth. - There is a limited level of awareness amongst the local and regional community and the tourism trade about the assets, attractions and activities available in Liverpool. - Tourism can assist in changing the existing perception of Liverpool.
+Liverpool currently has a negative perception such as being down market, having limited experiences, social problems and safety issues.
+Perception is changing and Liverpool is increasingly featured in the media for its growth potential. - Council needs to overcome barriers with local businesses to recognise that they are in the tourism sector and what Liverpool's offerings are.
+Until this changes, businesses may be difficult to engage in tourism promotions. - Businesses currently work individually rather than as a collective, this provides the opportunity and need to develop a network for businesses.
+It is also important that neighbouring LGAs work together as a region. - Tourism Australia highlights that only one third of Australian tourism operators have online booking and payment facilities, whilst 80% of Australians are online and utilise it as a core travel agent.
+Liverpool currently has limited online presence in the tourism sector. - Within the Western Sydney region, Parramatta, Blacktown, Penrith and Macarthur have well established visitor economies.
+Penrith, Camden, Campbelltown, Blacktown and Parramatta already have in place the information and promotional materials, and the infrastructure and resources needed to attract and service the thousands of visitors that will be arriving and departing via WSIA. - There is aging infrastructure and poor presentation in some areas.